 Installation

-Windows (installer): Download the .msi directly from the releases page and run it.
+Windows (installer): Download the .msi from the releases page and run it.

 Windows (PowerShell):